julia-schmidtt/datascientest_mlops_project_weather/README.md

 # Rain Prediction in Australia - MLOps Project

-This project implements a MLOps pipeline for rain prediction in Australia.
+This project implements a MLOps system around an API for rain prediction in Australia.

 ---